hangyan/chart-registry/README.md

 - [chartmuseum/chartmuseum](https://github.com/chartmuseum/chartmuseum) - for api

+## Why this project

+Helm 3 support OCI(https://www.opencontainers.org/) for package distribution.Chart packages are able to be stored and shared across OCI-based registries.
+However, it's a little inconvenient to use this feature, there are sperated sub-command to create and use chart in OCI registries.
+ChartMuseum also does not support use OCI registry as backend storage.
+So this project combines the idea, it's based on chartmuseum, use OCI registry as storage backend, and act as an nomral http repo for helm client.
+The current implementation have limited features, auth support is not tested yet, but it will be added soon.
+Also welcome to all kinds of issues and contributions.

+## Usage

 ### Using binary

-Download the binary from [Releases](https://github.com/hangyan/chart-registry/releases) page.
+Download the binary from [Release](https://github.com/hangyan/chart-registry/releases/tag/v1.0.0) page.
 If you already have an registry running ,you can just running

 ```bash
 chmod a+x chart-registry